ayoungchun/ayoungchun.github.io/_pages/about.md

 </p>

 <p>
-I teach courses in American politics, political institutions, money in politics, quantitative methods, and critical data theory.
+I can teach courses in American politics, political institutions, money in politics, quantitative methods, and critical data theory.
 At UCLA, I served as an instructor or teaching assistant across 16 undergraduate and graduate courses.
 </p>

 <p>